 - Be sure to read the protocol form carefully.

 - Check all appropriate boxes.

-- Additional information can be placed at the end of your protocol.
+- Include all supplemental information at the end of the protocol.

-- If you have received IRB approval at another institution, the IRB at the other institution may agree to be the IRB of record.
-If that is the case, LC’s IRB will need a copy of the approved proposal and the approval letter.
+If you (or your collaborators) have received IRB approval at another institution, the IRB at the other institution may agree to be the IRB of record.
+If that is the case, Lynchburg’s IRB will need a copy of the approved proposal and the approval letter.
 Modifications to the approved documents may be required in order gain approval from the Lynchburg IRB.
 You and the collaborating institution will need to complete an IRB Authorization Agreement.
 If the University of Lynchburg will be the institution with the IRB of record, you would submit the proposal to Lynchburg’s IRB.

 Assent is a type of consent required for subjects under the age of 18.
-If working with any subjects under the age of 18, the Informed Assent Agreement (Google doc) as well as the Informed Parental Consent Agreement (Google doc) must be completed (these may be found on the IRB website).
+If working with any subjects under the age of 18, the Assent Form as well as the Parental Informed Consent Form must be completed (these may be found on the IRB website).
 The template can be adjusted depending on the population.
-For example, the way the information is provided to a 14 year-old would be very different than the way the information is provided to a 4 year-old.
+For example, the way the information is provided to a 14-year-old would be very different than the way the information is provided to a 4-year-old.